-Find answers to your general questions about the Go Code Colorado competition, which challenges multidisciplinary teams to turn public data into useful business insights and tools, on this page.
+Find answers to your general questions about the Go Code Colorado competition, which challenges multidisciplinary teams to turn public data into useful business insights, analyses and tools.
 If your questions aren’t answered here, please visit our Competition FAQs page.

 Why are you doing this?

 There has never been a better time to use open data to solve business challenges.
 And, governments collect and manage more public data than any other entity.
 Go Code Colorado focuses on our responsibility to make free public data from the Colorado’s open data platform accessible and useful for the business community.
 We encourage multidisciplinary teams to use that public data to create business insights and tools that help business decision-makers.
 Go Code Colorado positions our state to take a lead in the open-data movement by recognizing our role in making public data accessible and available.
 At Go Code, we recognize that all open data isn’t public data, but all public data is open data.
 The competition demonstrates how public data can be utilized in innovative ways.
 It also encourages valuable private-sector feedback to state data providers to improve data quality.

 The Colorado Secretary of State’s office organizes the Go Code Colorado competition that challenges multidisciplinary teams to turn public data into useful business insights and tools.
 The competition is funded by revenue from business registrations and returns value to Colorado businesses.

 What does it cost to particpate?

 Go Code Colorado occupies a unique place in the Colorado tech entrepreneurial ecosystem and relies on the help of all kinds of stakeholders.
 There are several ways to get involved.